Choosing and using the right convertible car seat can be a matter of life and death. Literally.

 Even though infants can technically be placed in a forward-facing seat from about the age of nine months, the American Academy of Pediatrics strongly recommends leaving your child rear-facing *at least* until age two, or until they outgrow their safety seat.

-Convertible seats have an inherent advantage when it comes to rear-facing children.
+Convertible seats have an inherent advantage over infant car seats when it comes to rear-facing children.
 This is because they’re made to accommodate taller children and are usually able to accommodate heavier children rear-facing longer than a regular infant seat.

 However, Consumer Reports doesn’t give us any of the specific info which could help us decide on an appropriate safety seat.